Guillaume Canet

-Guillaume Canet (/fr/; born 10 April 1973) is a French actor, film director and screenwriter, and show jumper.
+Guillaume Arthur Jean-Louis Canet (/fr/; born 10 April 1973) is a French actor, film director and screenwriter, and show jumper.

 Canet began his career in theatre and television before moving to film.
-He starred in several films like Joyeux Noël, Love Me If You Dare and The Beach.
+He starred in several films like Joyeux Noël, Love Me If You Dare, and The Beach.
 In 2006, he turned to writing and directing with Tell No One and won a César Award for Best Director.

 Early life and career

 Guillaume Canet was born in Boulogne-Billancourt on 10 April 1973 to a family of horse breeders.
 Canet intended to become a show jumper and was a member of the junior French National Equestrian Team.
 However, after a fall from his horse at age 18 he turned to acting and enrolled in the Cours Florent drama school.
 In 1994, he appeared in the Théâtre Hébertot production of La Ville dont le prince est un enfant with Christophe Malavoy.
 After working in various television shows and commercials, Canet made his film debut in the short film Fils unique.

 In 1997, he appeared in the thriller film Barracuda for which he won a prix d'interprétation (best actor award) at the Festival Saint-Jean-de-Luz in 1999.
 The same year he was nominated for a César Award for his role as Vincent Mazet in the comedy film En plein cœur.
 He then traveled abroad to film Danny Boyle's The Beach.
 After completing The Beach, Canet starred opposite Sophie Marceau in La fidélité and in Jerry Schatzberg's The Day the Ponies Come Back.

 In 2002, Canet starred with Gérard Depardieu in the science fiction film Vidocq.
 He also directed and wrote his first feature film the same year, Mon Idole, which also starred his wife Diane Kruger.
 In 2003, he appeared opposite Marion Cotillard in Yann Samuell's Love Me If You Dare which became a sleeper hit.
 Canet next appeared in the international production Joyeux Noël which tells the story of the World War I Christmas cease fire.
 The film—which also featured Kruger—was nominated for an Academy Award for Best Foreign Language Film.

 Canet released his second feature film in 2006, Tell No One, an adaptation of Harlan Coben's novel of the same name.
 Tell No One was the ninth top grossing French film of 2006 and went on to win four César awards, including a César Award for Best Director for Canet.

 His film Blood Ties was selected to be screened Out of Competition at the 2013 Cannes Film Festival.